healpy/healpy/doc/tutorial.rst

 Masked map, partial maps
 ------------------------

-By convention HEALPIX uses -1.6375e+30 to mark invalid or unseen pixels, this is stored in healpy as the constant :py:func:`~healpy.pixelfunc.UNSEEN`.
+By convention, HEALPIX uses -1.6375e+30 to mark invalid or unseen pixels.
+This is stored in healpy as the constant :py:func:`~healpy.pixelfunc.UNSEEN`.

 All healpy functions automatically deal with maps with UNSEEN pixels, for example :py:func:`~healpy.visufunc.mollview` marks in grey that sections of a map.